 I set off from Studland near Poole on 1st September and walked every day until I reached Minehead on 21st October, racing against the threat of lockdown.

 I walked through a glorious Indian summer in September - and storms that threatened to blow me off the cliffs in October.
 I camped on clear, still nights, enjoying the view of lights and stars twinkling over the ocean.
 On other nights, I barely slept, worried that the wind would rip my tent and the rain would soak me.

 In the end, it was a person in a rage who ripped my tent and put paid to my camping - not a storm.
 Luckily, that was just a few days from the end of my trip, and most of the people I met were immensely kind and generous, offering me encouragement, advice, water, food, even a bed for a night.

 I did this walk because the sea is important to me.
 It started with childhood holidays, as I'm sure it did for most of us, chasing waves, peering into rockpools and playing on the beach.
 As I grew up, I developed a love of cliff-top walking and boat trips to look for whales and dolphins.
 I get next to, onto and into the sea at every opportunity, although living in the centre of the country, it doesn't happen as often as I would like.

 But this isn't about me - I am asking to you support my fundraising efforts because of what the sea means to you, and to all of us.

-Anything you can contribute towards helping me achieve my target will be massively appreciated – and help me to meet this challenge with a smile on my face.
+Anything you can contribute towards helping me achieve my target will be massively appreciated – and help us all to share in a brighter future.